- In 2016, motorcycle fatalities increased to 5,286 from 5,029 in 2015. Per vehicle mile traveled in 2013, motorcyclist

 - Don't follow motorcycles too closely.

-Motorcycle Helmets: NHTSA estimates that helmets saved the lives of 1,669 motorcyclists in 2014.
+Motorcycle Helmets: CDC estimates that helmets saved the lives of 1,859 motorcyclists in 2016.
 Helmets are estimated to be 37 percent effective in preventing fatal injuries for motorcycle riders (operators) and 41 percent effective for motorcycle passengers.

 Motorcycle Helmet Use Laws: According to the Insurance Institute for Highway Safety, 19 states and the District of Columbia had laws on the books requiring all motorcyclists to wear helmets as of June 2018.
 In another 28 states only people under a specific age (mostly between 17 and 20 years of age) were required to wear helmets.
 Three states (Illinois, Iowa and New Hampshire) had no helmet use laws.
 A National Highway Traffic Safety Administration (NHTSA) study covering 10 states found that when universal helmet laws, which pertain to all riders, were repealed, helmet use rates dropped from 99 percent to 50 percent.
 In states where the universal law was reinstated, helmet use rates rose to above 95 percent.